 - Wire to cover growing herbs

 The door can be large or chicken sized.
-It is best to be able to close the door at night and it will also help keep heat inside the coop in the winter months.
+It is best to be able to close the door at night.
+It will also help keep heat inside the coop in the winter months.

-My door is not a conventional door, I use a toilet seat.
-It is the perfect size for them.
+My door is not a conventional one, I use a toilet seat!
+It’s the perfect size for them.
 The lid has a hook and chain that is attached to the coop for opening.
 It looks a little hillbilly, but perfect for us.

 Building the Chicken Run Step by Step